 Skin Irritation in the Genital Region in cats

-Skin irritation in the genital region in cats is an inflammatory reaction of the skin that can be caused by various internal or external factors.
-This irritation leads to visible changes in the skin, often accompanied by itching, redness, or swelling.
+Skin irritation in the genital region in cats is an inflammatory skin reaction that can be caused by various internal or external factors.
+This irritation leads to visible skin changes, often accompanied by itching, redness, or Swelling.

 Can Occur with the Following Diseases: